Questions and answers about hibernation

 Will Rocco hibernate this winter?

-Of all our 17 bears, Rocco is the most active one at the moment (January 2020).
-He still plays with tree trunks and balls but the already became calmer since this summer.
-We don’t know yet, if he will hibernate during the first winter he spends at our bear sanctuary.
-It’s something new for Rocco, he never hibernated before.
+Of all our 15 bears, Rocco is the most active one at the moment (November 2020).
+He still plays with tree trunks and branches but he already is a lot calmer since this summer.
+We don’t know yet, if he will hibernate this winter.
+Last year he didn't withdraw to sleep but stayed awake all winter.
+The concept of hibernation is completely new to Rocco, he never had the chance to sleep in winter.
 But we already witnessed big surprises with other bears – for example Luna, who dug a den for hibernation during her first winter at our rescue center – so maybe Rocco will hibernate after all.
 We can’t say for sure yet.

 Is it cold in the dens?
 Are they heated?

-Do the bears sleep along in their dens?
+Do the bears sleep alone in their dens?

 Do you feed the bears during hibernation?

 The bears don’t get as much food in winter as they get in summer or in fall.
 That’s when they build up fat reserves for the colder period.
 During winter, there is no active feeding.
 We only give food, when the bears need it and observe the bears’ behavior.
 If we notice that they are looking for food, we give them some.
-But if we don’t see the bears, it means they are really hibernating.
-When there’s still food laying in their enclosures, we know the bears withdrew in their dens and don’t need more food for hibernation.
+But if we don’t see the bears in their enclosures anymore and there’s still food laying around, we know the bears withdrew in their dens and don’t need food anymore.

 How long the bears hibernate can differ from year to year.
-It depends among other things on how strong the winter is.
-Mostly it’s Clara and Mary who are the first bears going into hibernation.
+It depends among other things on how strong and cold the winter is.
+Mostly it’s Clara who is the first bear going into hibernation.
 We’d say that Clara also hibernates the longest, because she usually starts hibernating at the end of October and only shows up again at the beginning of March.
 Whereas the other bears go into hibernation around January and already wake up again mid of March.

 Is Rocco digging a den?

-Even though we still can’t say whether Rocco is going to hibernate this year or even next year, we discovered a little path in his enclosure.
-Rocco dug this path starting from one of our artificial winter dens.
+Last winter (it was Rocco's first winter at our sanctuary) Rocco started digging a little path in his enclosure starting from one of our artificial winter dens.
+But we didn't see him working on that den this winter yet and he didn't .
 It is possible, that Rocco is going to use it for hibernation.
 Because it looks similar to the dens other bears have been building.
 But the sleeping place is not finished yet, Rocco keeps on digging.
 We still can’t say for sure whether Rocco is really going to use it for hibernation.

 Do all bears dig their own den?

 Our bears hibernate at different places.
 Around 50 % of them dig their own dens, the others use the artificial dens or boxes in the bear houses.
-For example, Katja and Ida hibernate in concrete tubes on a straw bed.
+For example Ida hibernates in concrete tubes on a straw bed.
 Sometimes the bears use self-dug dens from the past years, that are still undamaged.
 Or they dig new dens for the winter.
 It can happen that when a bear finished digging his den, another bear steals it for his hibernation.
 The bear then has to start all over again.

 What happens during hibernation?